Clinical-Genomics/cg/cg/apps/demultiplex/notes.md

 ### THIS IS THE PART I DON'T UNDERSTAND ATM

-- I think that the file delivery.txt indicates that demultiplexing has started.
+~I think that the file delivery.txt indicates that demultiplexing has started.~ Seems like delivery.txt is a remnant from the old days

 - Then check if there is a SampleSheet.csv file, if not this is created by fetching raw information from LIMS and then